awthwathje/SteaScree/README.md

 Join official Steam group for the latest announcements and discussion: http://steamcommunity.com/groups/steascree.

 **Developer's note**: I am sorry I was unable to motivate myself to improve this app in recent years.
-The thing is, I don't feel like learning Qt, since the build process for different platforms is a bit cumbersome.
+The thing is, I don't feel like learning Qt and the build process for different platforms is a bit cumbersome.
+That's why I don't feel like Qt is a way to go, well... not anymore.
 I am thinking about rewriting SteaScree for a browser, that is in JavaScript using [File System Access API](https://wicg.github.io/file-system-access), but that'll obviously take time.